 They want to know three things.
 What's it going to cost.
 What's it going to do for the business.
 How do we know it worked.
 Build your pitch around those three questions and you're 80% of the way there.

-Reference competitors who are investing in video.
+Reference competitors investing in video.
 If you have performance data from past content, use it.
 If you don't, pull industry benchmarks.
 Video on landing pages can increase conversions by up to 80% according to multiple studies.
 That's a real number.
-Not a vibes-based estimate.

 And when someone inevitably says "can't we just shoot it on an iPhone?" don't panic.
 Sometimes the answer is honestly yes.
 For certain things.
 But for a piece representing your brand to thousands of potential customers, the difference between professional and DIY isn't just visual quality.
 It's credibility.
-It's how seriously someone takes you in the first three seconds of watching.
+It's how seriously someone takes you in the first three seconds.

 Come Prepared, Not Over-Prepared